 Marion is a very small city located in the state of Alabama.
 With a population of 3,447 people and two constituent neighborhoods, Marion is the 144th largest community in Alabama.

-Unlike some cities, Marion isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
+Marion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marion is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Marion who work in office and administrative support (21.10%), sales jobs (10.46%), and maintenance occupations (6.45%).

 Marion is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Marion area, with all of the energy of the students filling area dorms and apartments each fall, really helps Marion maintain a good economy.